cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

 The glue is Backbone's observer/observable pattern that allows a lower coupling between each part.
 <br /><br />

 How is our template working?
 In the app/assets/index.html we load the JavaScript we need and call the "initialize" script.
-This last make sure the DOM has been loaded and start the Backbone application by creating and initializing the router.
+Make sure the DOM has been loaded and start the Backbone application by creating and initializing the router.
 Then the router creates the main view and gives it the collection of bookmarks.
 Then the view is rendered.
 The render process is: load the template, put data in the template, add it to the DOM at the right place.